Are you ready to experience the Disney World parks like never before?

 *Passholder and Disney Vacation Club discounts are available

 Magic Kingdom is where the After Hours events began.
-In the past, we’ve seen several different versions, including After Hours Boo Bash, Mickey’s Very Merriest After Hours, and Disney Villains After Hours.
-And of course, just the regular Magic Kingdom After Hours (which is the only version currently being held).
+In the past, in addition to the “regular” Magic Kingdom After Hours (which are what is currently held), we’ve also seen several different versions, including the now retired After Hours Boo Bash, Mickey’s Very Merriest After Hours, and the “we hope aren’t retired” Disney Villains After Hours.

 Both of the seasonal After Hours events were only around for 1 year, and we don’t really expect them to return.